mousepawmedia/devdocs/network/source/guides/staff.rst

 Staff Network
 =======================================

-The Staff Network consists of six major components:
+The Staff Network consists of seven major components:

-* Webmail (webmail.mousepawmedia.com)
+* Email (webmail.mousepawmedia.com or IMAP)

 * eHour (ehour.mousepawmedia.net)

 * Phabricator (phabricator.mousepawmedia.net)

-* NextCloud (nextcloud.mousepawmedia.net)
+* Nextcloud (nextcloud.mousepawmedia.net)

 * Jenkins (jenkins.mousepawmedia.net)

 * Etherpad (pad.mousepawmedia.net)

+* LimeSurvey (survey.mousepawmedia.com)

 We also use IRC and Jitsi for regular communication, although these are hosted on external servers that we do not own or operate.